 - Not making the connection with staffing.
 Forecasts mean nothing unless they are tied to staff and system resources required.

-This was an excerpt from Brad Cleveland's book “Contact Center Management on Fast Forward: Succeeding in the New Era of Customer Experience“.
+This blog post was adapted from Brad Cleveland's book “Contact Center Management on Fast Forward: Succeeding in the New Era of Customer Experience“.
 Brad gives a solid introduction for new and advanced planners on how to create accurate forecasts.
 Among other topics, you will learn how to clean up historical data, how to analyze monthly, weekly and daily contact patterns, how to include insights from marketing campaigns and social media and which software and services to use for advanced forecasting.

 Did you find the article interesting and would like to share it with your colleagues?
 Download the article as a PDF.